 Mental health: What's normal, what's not

-What's the difference between mental health and mental illness?
-Sometimes the answer is clear, but often the distinction between mental health and mental illness isn't so obvious.
-For example, if you're afraid of giving a speech in public, does it mean you have a mental health condition or a run-of-the-mill case of nerves?
+What's the difference between normal mental health and mental disorders?
+Sometimes the answer is clear, but often the distinction isn't so obvious.
+For example, if you're afraid of giving a speech in public, does it mean you have a mental health disorder or a run-of-the-mill case of nerves?
 Or, when does shyness become a case of social phobia?

 Here's help understanding how mental health conditions are identified.